Re-Parole

 If you want to apply with a request for partial fee waiver based on low income or financial hardship, you must apply by mail.
 If you are applying with a fee waiver request, apply at least 90 days before parole expiration as it takes USCIS additional 3-4 weeks to adjudicate your fee waiver request.

 The fee waiver applies ONLY to the initial $580 application fee required at the time of submitting an application.
-The subsequent $1,000 approval fee which is required at the time your application is approved is mandatory and is not waived for low income.
-The narrow circumstances in which the $1,000 fee can be waived include a medical emergency where you or your minor child cannot obtain necessary treatment in the foreign state, or imminent death of a close relative in the United States.
+The subsequent $1,020 approval fee which is required at the time your application is approved is mandatory and is not waived for low income.
+The narrow circumstances in which the $1,020 fee can be waived include a medical emergency where you or your minor child cannot obtain necessary treatment in the foreign state, or imminent death of a close relative in the United States.
 For details, see October 16, 2025 Federal Register notice.

 Step by step guide on how to apply for re-parole (in Russian)

-2. Indicate the Admit Until date shown in your I-94 with parole (question 12 in Part 1 of the paper form).
+5. Indicate the Admit Until date shown in your I-94 with parole (question 12 in Part 1 of the paper form).

-3. Complete the About You section and Biographic Information section with your information (questions 1-14 in Part 2, and questions 1-6 in Part 3 of the paper form).
+7. Complete the About You section and Biographic Information section with your information (questions 1-14 in Part 2, and questions 1-6 in Part 3 of the paper form).

-4. To the question, “Do you hold status as a refugee, were you paroled as a refugee?” respond “No” (question 13 in Part 1 of the paper form).
+8. To the question, “Do you hold status as a refugee, were you paroled as a refugee?” respond “No” (question 13 in Part 1 of the paper form).

-5. Indicate if you have ever been in a deportation or removal proceeding (question 1 in Part 4 on the paper form).
+9. Indicate if you have ever been in a deportation or removal proceeding (question 1 in Part 4 on the paper form).

-8. Explain why you qualify for a new period of parole and how long you expect to stay in the United States (questions 1 and 2 in Part 8 on the paper form).
+12. Explain why you qualify for a new period of parole and how long you expect to stay in the United States (questions 1 and 2 in Part 8 on the paper form).
 Parole is granted for personal humanitarian reasons, so try to make your explanation personal.
 Write how the war touched your home, your city, your family.
 Avoid generalities whenever possible.
 For the expected length of stay in months, you can indicate “24”.

-9. If you would like to request a new employment authorization card (EAD) with your re-parole, select this option (Part 9 on the paper form).
+13. If you would like to request a new employment authorization card (EAD) with your re-parole, select this option (Part 9 on the paper form).

 • A parent or legal guardian may sign the form for a child under the age of 14 who cannot sign the form personally.
 The signature of the parent or guardian must be in the form “PARENT/GUARDIAN FULL NAME for CHILD’s FULL NAME” (for example: “Yakov Franko for Ivan Franko”).
 Children older than 14 must sign their applications themselves.

-11. Attach:
+15. Attach:

-• a copy of the government-issued ID.
+• A copy of the government-issued ID.
 This can be the bio page of your travel passport, or front and back of your employment authorization card or U.S. driver’s license.

 • If you are signing the form for your child under the age of 14, attach the child’s birth certificate or legal guardianship documents with a certified translation showing your relationship to the child.